Plastic Free Newton Abbot

 Plastic Free Newton Abbot covers the town of Newton Abbot and surrounding villages, and Kingsteignton.
 We launched in early June 2019.

-We are working towards Plastic Free accreditation as part of the Surfers Against Sewage international scheme for communities to be actively reducing their plastics use.
+We have been working towards Plastic Free accreditation as part of the Surfers Against Sewage international scheme for communities to be actively reducing their plastics use.
+We are thrilled to have been awarded Plastic Free Community status in May 2021, having beavered away through the pandemic.
+You can read more about our journey here.

 We have established good links with several primary schools which have registered with the Surfers Against Sewage campaign for schools.
-We have delivered assemblies with local children’s author Ellie Duff about sea pollution.
+We have delivered assemblies with local children’s author Ellie Jackson about sea pollution.

 We’ve also developed strong links with South Devon University Technical College in Newton Abbot which is the plastics hub for the campaign.
 We worked on a number of joint initiatives with the college’s ‘eco team’, including two film events and plastics stalls at college open days.